pipelight/doc.pipelight/other_topics/why_detailed.md

 ## The software nindo(philosophy)

 Pipelight follows some crucial guidelines:
-Beeing:

-- fast
+- keep execution fast
+- distribute lightweight binaries
+- transparent in its logs and error messages
-- open-source
+- beeing open-source
 - and sovereign

 ## The Automation for everyone